agrobbin/google-api/README.md

 Usage
 -------

 This gem couldn't be easier to set up.
-Once you have a Client ID and Secret from Google (check out the [Wiki](https://github.com/agrobbin/google-api/wiki/Getting-a-Client-ID-and-Secret-from-Google) for instructions on how to get these), you just need to add an initializer to your Rails application that looks like this:
+Once you have a Client ID and Secret from Google (check out the [Wiki](https://github.com/agrobbin/google-api/wiki/Getting-a-Client-ID-and-Secret-from-Google) for instructions on how to get these), you just need to add an initializer to your application that looks like this:

 ```ruby
 GoogleAPI.configure do |config|